kallsu/dotnet/rest-api-app-example/README.md

 ## Contribution ##

-Please use the Issue tracker of this repository.
+Please use the Issue tracker of this repository specifing the project where you refer.

 Thanks